BeneathTheInk/appcore/README.md

 ## Usage

-To begin, make a new application.
-Simple pass the Appcore constructor a name.
+To begin, make a new application instance by passing in a name.

 ```js
 var app = Appcore("myapp");